Trick-17/arch-installer/README.md

 Otherwise, call it yourself manually with `./autorun.sh`.
 Note that the keyboard layout is US so in case you have a different keyboard layout you have to look up the mapping for the `./`.

-## Using a default arch iso file
-Follow these steps if you don't want to create a custom iso
-* Download the latest arch-linux iso file from a source you trust
-* Boot it up
-* Install the package `git`
-* Clone this repository

-Finally call

-    sh <repository-folder>/install.sh

 ## Partitions
 > The installation requires a partition called *Arch*, since this procedure is primarily
 > intended for re-installation onto a pre-existing partition.
 You may thus have to `mkpart` beforehand.